zpapagianni/Boston-Town-Centre/README.md

 * LAT a numeric vector of tract point latitudes in decimal degrees.
 * CMEDV a numeric vector of corrected median values of owner-occupied housing in USD 1000.

 It has been suggested that the coordinates provided in boston.c contain a systematic error, with all observations in each town being mislocated by a fixed distance (in a fixed direction).
-As a result we need to correct the the coordinates.
-The corrected data from the Harrison and Rubinfeld (1978) are contained in a data frame, which is comprised by 506 rows and 20 columns.Each observation (row) in the dataset contains a collection of statistics corresponding to a single census ‘tract’ (a small geographic region containing multiple houses, defined specifically for a census).
+As a result we are going to correct the the coordinates using the corrected data from the Harrison and Rubinfeld (1978) which is contained in a data frame comprised by 506 rows and 20 columns.Each observation (row) in the dataset contains a collection of statistics corresponding to a single census ‘tract’ (a small geographic region containing multiple houses, defined specifically for a census).
 Some notes are that that MEDV is censored, in that median values at or over USD 50,000 are set to USD 50,000.

 The project is divided into two sections:
 * Exploratory data analysis